cypress-io/cypress-documentation/content/api/commands/intercept.md

 ### Request object properties

-The request object (`req`) has several properties from the HTTP request itself.
-All of the following properties on `req` can be modified except for `httpVersion`:
+The object representing the intercepted request has several properties from the HTTP request itself.
+**Note:** `httpVersion` is read-only

 ```ts
 {